-i'm loving living like this. with the claustrophobia, the tiny existing space and the heat. sweat is literally falling constantly. when the train pauses at a station and the air is still, it is excruciating. occasionally a stern matron-like woman in her sixties yells "chetyre" (four in russian) and throws four clear plastic containers of food into the cabin. we heard no mention of food in all the hearsay and literature about the trans-siberian so our cabin is train exercise areaslowly filling up with biscuits and sachets of coffee and meat-sticks that look like pepperami, but bright pink and slightly sweet.
+i'm loving living like this. with the claustrophobia, the tiny existing space and the heat. sweat is literally falling constantly. when the train pauses at a station and the air is still, it is excruciating. occasionally a stern matron-like woman in her sixties yells "chetyre" (four in russian) and throws four clear plastic containers of food into the cabin. we heard no mention of food in all the hearsay and literature about the trans-siberian so our cabin is slowly filling up with biscuits and sachets of coffee and meat-sticks that look like pepperami, but bright pink and slightly sweet.

 the train is 16 coaches of thick steel painted in electric blue with a red ribbon. it is pulled by an enormous electric engine, a sturdy block that must've traveled a billion miles.